yashkrsingh/Home-Secure/README.md

 - **Arduino C** is used to program Arduino Uno for the above given problem definition as well as to send the sensed data through
 ESP8266 to a local server.
 - **Java** based server is used to receive the sensor data from Arduino.
-- An **Android** Application is created for the user to get instant updates about the condition of his house.
+- An **Android** Application is created to recieve sensor values from the server and post instant updates for the user about the condition of his house.

 # Sensors Used
 - DHT22 : Temperature and Humidity sensor